Celtics Wrap: Jayson Tatum, Jaylen Brown Lift Boston Over Hornets

 Remember how Brown was going off about the Celtics’ lack of urgency after last game?

 Well that wasn’t a thing in the first quarter against the Hornets.
-Especially not from him, as he dropped 20 points (!!!) in the first quarter alone.
+Especially not from him, as he dropped 20 points (!!!) in the first quarter.
 With five boards and two assists, might we add.

 He and Jayson Tatum played a great two-man game early, with the former adding nine points and four assists in support.